This event may be recorded for possible video production and distribution.

 5. All State and Federal rules must be observed.
 It is up the anglers to determine what license or licenses may be needed.

-6. Teams are limited to a minimum and maximum of 2 persons.
+6. Teams are limited to a maximum of 3 persons.

 7. All children 16 and under MUST be accompanied by an adult.